🕒 Loading... Stockholm

 The etiquette

 Swedes can seem impersonal, but it’s more an appreciation of personal space.
 They will not appreciate you getting too close or unnecessarily touching them.
-When it comes to business, keep it to a handshake that keeps eye contact and address them by their professional title and surname.
-Don’t go in for a hug with a client you’ve only spoke to over the phone before and hit him with “Jim!” rather than “Mr. Whatever”.
+When it comes to business, keep it to a handshake with eye contact and address them by their professional title and surname.
+Don’t go in for a hug with a client you’ve only spoken to over the phone before and hit them with “Jim!” rather than “Mr. Whatever”.

 At home, things are a lot more relaxed, but hosting can also be considered a formal affair, which means being punctual.
 Not too early, but not fashionably late either.
 Dress smart, keep your hands in view at the table, and don’t eat until the host has said “varsågoda”.